bootphon/ABX-accent/README.rst

 ==============
 The ABX-accent project based on two main steps:

-- Data preparation (ten accents of Accented English Speech Recognition Challenge "AESRC")
+- Data preparation (ten accents of Accented English Speech Recognition Challenge "AESRC").
 - Data evaluation.

 All you need to get started to work on the development data and evaluation for The Accented English Speech Recognition Challenge (AESRC) is a: